bjmashele/tagly/README.md

-# A web app for managing links
+# A web app for managing bookmarks